- New Mexico

 - South Dakota

-The most dangerous state in the USA is Alaska, as it has the highest combined violent and property crime rate out of any state.
+The most dangerous state in the US is Alaska, having the highest combined violent and property crime rate out of any state.

 Out of a population of 736,081, Alaska’s crime rate was 32.14 per 1,000 people in 2022, making it the state with the highest crime rate.
 Aggravated assault is one of the most common types of crime in Alaska, with 4,222 incidents reported.
 Sexual assault is a major problem in Alaska, with over 1,132 incidents reported, which is among the highest in the nation.

 New Mexico is another one of the most dangerous states in the US.
-The state has consistently ranked among the highest in the nation for states with the most violent.
+The state has consistently ranked among the highest in the nation for states with the most violent crimes.
+Albuquerque, NM, is also one of the most dangerous cities in the US.

 In 2021, New Mexico had over 12,000 incidents of violent assault and over 2,000 incidents of robbery.
 Property crime is also a significant problem, with burglary and vehicle theft being extremely common.
 The cities of Albuquerque, Gallup, and Farmington are often considered to be among the worst in the state.